 Negative political ads work because they’re straightforward to understand.
 The message is clear: “Do not vote for this person.”

 By pointing out the flaws in his opponent, an attack ad can make a politician seem untrustworthy.
-This is because people tend to agree with negative statements more than positive ones.
+People tend to agree with negative statements more than positive ones.

 Negative political ads are successful because they focus on emotions.
 For instance, fear is a powerful emotion that can motivate people to act quickly and without thinking.

 Negative political ads work because they appeal to people’s emotions.
 They can be very persuasive and often have a more significant effect on voters than positive ones.

 Negative ads work because they appeal to our emotions, not our logic.
-They can make you feel like your candidate is the only one who can protect you from some horrible prospect, such as terrorism or anarchy.
+They can make you feel like your candidate is the only one who can protect you from horrible prospects, such as terrorism or anarchy.

 Negative political ads work because they play on our fears and worries, making us uncomfortable.
 They often prey upon the audience’s uncertainty about specific issues while offering few solutions.

 Negative political ads work because they get the audience’s attention.
-The hostile tone of voice makes people pay more attention to a commercial than if everything was cheerful and friendly, like you see in car commercials.
+The hostile tone of voice makes people pay more attention to a commercial than if everything was cheerful and friendly, like in car commercials.

 They’re effective because they appeal to people’s emotions, such as fear or anger.
-In the end, negative ads don’t encourage voters to learn about the issues and instead turn them off from the political process.
+Ultimately, negative ads don’t encourage voters to learn about the issues but instead turn them off from the political process.

 Negative political ads work because they work.
 Although we don’t like them, they are effective.

 The Effect of Negative Political Advertising

 Political ads that run during election periods tend to be negative.
-Some people consider this to attack their rivals’ campaigns, while others find it demeaning and disrespectful.
+Some consider this to attack their rivals’ campaigns, while others find it demeaning and disrespectful.

 Negative political advertising is an excellent way for politicians to slander their opponents.

-Negative political advertising can damage a candidate who has been attacked in the ads.
+Negative political advertising can damage a candidate attacked in the ads.
 The target usually tries to defend themself by responding with their negative ad, which can make the public lose faith in both candidates and decrease voter turnout.